Loading

 How To Register A Dog In Arkansas.

-Get a personalized Arkansas dog license card for your dog—whether they’re a beloved companion dog, service dog, working dog, or emotional support animal (ESA).
-These customizable ID cards can include your dog’s name, photo, and key contact details, along with secure document storage that’s instantly accessible through a QR code.
+Get a personalized Arkansas dog license and ID for your dog—whether you have a companion, service dog, working dog, or emotional support animal (ESA).
+These high-quality dog ID cards can be customized with your dog’s name, photo, and essential contact details, while also providing instant access to important records through a secure QR code.

-Each Arkansas ID card also provides digital access to essential records via the QR code on the back.
-This can include vaccination and rabies certificates, medical and lab records, and microchip registration.
-You can also store additional important documents such as adoption papers, insurance information, licensing details, diet or medication schedules, and extra photos for easy identification.
+Arkansas dog ID cards also include digitally stored critical dog documents accessible by scanning the QR code on the back, such as vaccination records, rabies certificates, medical and lab reports, and microchip registration.
+You can also store additional files like adoption documents, insurance details, licensing records, feeding or medication schedules, and extra identification photos, keeping everything organized, secure, and easy to access.

 Where to Register or License Your Dog in Arkansas

-City of Little Rock Animal Services (Animal Village)
+City of Little Rock – Animal Services Division

 Address